griffithlab/pVACtools/README.md

 https://github.com/jhundal/src/blob/master/bin/images/pvacseq-code.jpg

 ## Installation Instructions
-pVAC-Seq could either be used via cloning the git repo or by downloading the tarball.
+pVAC-Seq could either be used via pip, cloning the git repo or by downloading the tarball.
-We strongly recommend the users to access it via git repo since updates are pushed before they make it to the stable release.
+We strongly recommend the users to access it via pip as it will automatically fetch the most recent version, and automatically install the program for you

+ 1. <b> OPTION 1: Install pVAC-Seq from PIP: </b>
+        Make sure you have pip installed first.  pip is generally included in python distributions, but may need to be upgraded first.
+See these instructions for installing or upgrading pip: https://packaging.python.org/en/latest/installing/#install-pip-setuptools-and-wheel

+  After you have pip installed, type the following command on your Terminal(for Mac and Linux users) or the command prompt (for Windows users): `pip install pvacseq`

+  pip will fetch and install pVAC-Seq and its dependencies for you.
+After installing, you can run `pvacseq` directly from the Terminal/command prompt

- 1. <b> OPTION 1 : Clone pVAC-Seq git repository: </b>
+ 2. <b> OPTION 2 : Clone pVAC-Seq git repository: </b>
         Type the following command on your Terminal(for Mac and Linux users) or the command prompt (for Windows users):
    `git clone git@github.com:griffithlab/pVAC-Seq.git  `

+  After cloning the repository you can either run the pvacseq scripts directly using: `python pvacseq/pvacseq.py` or by installing the script from the repo using `python setup.py install` which will enable you to run `pvacseq` directly from a Terminal/command prompt

  For more information, follow instructions for cloning a git repo :                               				  https://help.github.com/articles/cloning-a-repository/

- 2. <b> OPTION 2 : Download and decompress the tar ball</b>:
+ 3. <b> OPTION 3 : Download and decompress the tar ball</b>:

  * `wget https://github.com/griffithlab/pVAC-Seq/archive/v1.0.0.tar.gz -O pVAC-Seq-1.0.0.tar.gz`
  * `tar -xzf pVAC-Seq-1.0.0.tar.gz`
  * Make sure you see the following directories:

                         LICENSE
                         README.md
-                        bin/
+                        pvacseq/
+                          lib/
+                          pvacseq.py
                         example_data/
-                        pVAC-Seq.pl
-                        pvac_seq/
-                        t/
                         tests/

- * Adjust the perl shebang line of pVAC-Seq.pl and each .pl script in the bin/ folder as needed (should not be neccessary on most systems)
- * Execute(run) pVAC-Seq pipeline by typing the following command and providing necessary inputs :

- 	`./pVAC-Seq.pl`
+                          test_data/
+                            binding_filter/
+                            generate_fasta/
+                            generate_fasta_key/
+                            parse_output/

+  After unpacking the tarball you can either run the pvacseq scripts directly using: `python pvacseq/pvacseq.py` or by installing the script from the directory using `python setup.py install` which will enable you to run `pvacseq` directly from a Terminal/command prompt

 ##Pre-requisites